/

 • Here’s why: Richer and more aromatic than un-oaked Chardonnay, Sauvignon Blanc shows up well against the light, fresh flavors in these chicken dishes.

-Bacon wrapped turkey breast paired with Gewürztraminer
+Bacon wrapped turkey breast paired with Gewurztraminer

-A good wine to drink with Turkey is especially important, whether it’s Thanksgiving or Christmas and other special days such as Wedding Anniversaries.
+Turkey: A good wine to drink with Turkey is especially important, whether it’s Thanksgiving or Christmas and other special days such as Wedding Anniversaries.

 • Pinot Noir: Pinot Noir is a light-bodied red wine that pairs wonderfully with turkey because it is a lighter wine in body and tannin level.
-Our Pinot Noir Reserve features flavors of red berries, earth and spice to let the fresh and fruity flavors shine through and complement the inherent richness of turkey.
+Our Pinot Noir Reserve features flavors of red berries, earth, and spice to let the fresh and fruity flavors shine through and complement the inherent richness of turkey.
 The balanced acidity helps cut through the fat of the bird and adds a crispness to the meal.

 • Tasting Notes: Red berries, earth, spice

-• Gewürztraminer: For white drinkers, a rich vibrant white, such as Gewürztraminer, is the one to seek out.
-This aromatic wine with notes of lychee, rose petals and jasmine tea works well with turkey, especially if you are serving some sweeter sides such as sweet potatoes or cranberry sauce.
+• Gewürztraminer: For white drinkers, a rich, vibrant white, such as Gewürztraminer, is the one to seek out.
+This aromatic wine with notes of lychee, rose petals, and jasmine tea works well with turkey, especially if you are serving some sweeter sides, such as sweet potatoes or cranberry sauce.

 • Tasting Notes: Lychee, rose petals, spice